minshi123/gitlab/doc/administration/packages/dependency_proxy.md

 NOTE: **Note:**
 Dependency proxy requires the Puma web server to be enabled.
-Puma support is EXPERIMENTAL at this time.

-To enable the Dependency proxy feature:
+To enable the dependency proxy feature:

 **Omnibus GitLab installations**